DevBench: A Realistic, Developer-Informed Benchmark for Code Generation Models: Experiments

-\textbf{Category-Level Patterns:} Based on Table~\ref{tab:similarity-metrics-categories}, the model demonstrates strong performance in Pattern Matching (0.75 vs 0.70) and Syntax Completion (0.65 vs. 0.59) but underperforms in Code2NL/NL2Code tasks (0.53 vs. 0.59).
-This disparity reveals the model's tendency to memorize surface patterns rather than deeply understand and generate code in semantically rich tasks requiring bidirectional translation between natural language and code.
+\textbf{Category-Level Patterns:} Based on Table~\ref{tab:similarity-metrics-categories}, the model demonstrates strong performance in Pattern Matching (0.78 vs.\ GPT-5.5's 0.56) and Code Purpose (0.76 vs.\ 0.42), where both similarity and Pass@1 confirm genuine strength.
+However, Code2NL/NL2Code is the model's weakest category (29.3\% Pass@1, cosine 0.56).
+This disparity reveals the model's tendency to excel at extending established code patterns rather than deeply understand and generate code in semantically rich tasks requiring bidirectional translation between natural language and code.